 Chewing tobacco, paan, betel quid and shisha can all cause serious health issues and can be as addictive as smoking.

 Chewing tobacco raises the risk of mouth cancer and throat cancer.
-Even if betel is chewed without tobacco, it has shown to still be harmful.
+Even if betel is chewed without tobacco, it has still shown to be harmful.

 More nicotine is absorbed by chewing tobacco than smoking a cigarette!

-Our local services are able to support people who want to stop these behaviours, by using similar techniques to supporting smokers quit smoking.
+Our local services are able to support people who want to stop these behaviours by using similar techniques to supporting smokers quit smoking.
 If you are interested in understanding more about our services, please contact the team.

 Send an enquiry to our friendly Healthy Sandwell team.